ABI Community Stroke Services

 Group programme entry criteria

-- Be independent with mobility and toileting
+- Be independent with your toileting needs

 If you are interested in individual rehabilitation rather than a group programme, please talk to us.